Tumulus: India

+mm thick plaster of pinkish-white clay over brick masonry.
+The offering in Tumulus-1 consisted of one full necklace of steatite stringed in a copper wire with hooks for interlocking, solid gold bangle with incurved ends, ageta and gold beads, along with a considerable assemblage of pottery.

-The Ahom kingdom in medieval Assam built octagonal tumuli called Maidams for their kings and high officials.
+Another type of mound burial is Maidam in Assam, India.
+The Ahom kingdom in medieval Assam built octagonal-shaped tumuli called Maidams for their kings and high officials.
 The kings were buried in a hillock at Charaideo in Sibsagar district of Assam, whereas other Maidams are found scattered more widely.

 Pakistan

 The damb was a type of mound, or small stone structure, found in Balochistan, including the coastal areas of Makran.

 East Asia

 China

 The Chinese pyramids house the remains of some of China's former emperors.

-Before the expansion of Shang and Zhou culture through the region, many hundreds of tumuli were also constructed by the "Baiyue" peoples of the Yangtze valley and southeastern China.
+Before the expansion of Shang and Zhou culture through the region, many hundreds of tumuli were also constructed by the "Baiyue" peoples of the Yangtze Valley and southeastern China.

 Japan

-In Japan, powerful leaders built tumuli known as kofun.
+In Japan, powerful leaders built tumuli, known as kofun.
 The Kofun period of Japanese history takes its name from these burial mounds.
 The largest is Daisen-ryo Kofun, or more commonly Nintoku-ryo Kofun, with a length of 840 metres.
-In addition to other shapes, kofun include a keyhole shape, typically seen in Daisen Kofun.
+In addition to other shapes, kofun includes a keyhole shape, typically seen in Daisen Kofun.
 Foreign museums possess some grave goods.